top of page

 Swatch Everything Like a Creative Sleuth

-• Place bridesmaids’ fabric swatches beside boutonnières
+• Place bridesmaids’ fabric swatches beside boutonnières.

-• Test linen samples next to stationery
+• Test linen samples next to stationery.

-• Hold floral stems against your venue photographs
+• Hold floral stems against your venue photographs.

 Think Of How It Photographs